katajakasa/SDL_kitchensink/README.md

 This library is still very much todo, but it's slowly getting there.

-Can do:
+Features:
-* Decoding video & audio
+* Decoding video & audio via FFmpeg
 * Dumping video data on SDL_textures
 * Dumping audio data in the usual mono/stereo interleaved formats
 * Automatic audio and video conversion to SDL2 friendly formats
-* Synchronizing video & audio to computer clock
+* Synchronizing video & audio to clock
-* Seeking
+* Seeking forwards and backwards

-Won't do (probably):
-* Encoding

-Should be done better:
-* Synchronizing.
-It is currently pretty crude (though works).
-* Buffer size tuning.
-Current ones are decent guesses.
-* Seeking currently only seeks keyframes, and may or may not work properly with more exotic streams.
-* Documentation (!!!)

 ## 1. Library requirements